secretflow/scql/docs/reference/mysql_compatibility.rst

 """"""""""""""""""""""""""""""""
 * Both arguments in a comparison operation shouldn't be string.
 * If both arguments are long, they are compared as long.
-* If one of the arguments is float32, the other argument will be compared as float32.
+* If one of the arguments is float or double, the other argument will be compared as double.

 Arithmetic(+, -, \*, /, %)
 """"""""""""""""""""""""""
 * Both arguments in a arithmetic operation shouldn't be string.
 * If both arguments are long, they are calculated as long.
-* If one of the arguments is float32, the other argument will be calculated as float32.
+* If one of the arguments is float or double, the other argument will be calculated as double.

 Aggregation(sum, count, avg, min, max)
 """"""""""""""""""""""""""""""""""""""
 * All arguments in a aggregation function shouldn't be string.
 * If all arguments are long, they are calculated as long.
-* If one of the arguments is float32, the other argument will be calculated as float32.
+* If one of the arguments is float or double, the other argument will be calculated as double.